Controversy over Abkhaz and South Ossetian independence: Various arguments

 Member of the Russian State Duma Konstantin Zatulin declared on the third anniversary of the recognition that the Russian recognition of South Ossetia's independence was enough and South Ossetia would not gain new prospects by being recognized by more countries.

-Andrey Illarionov, former advisor to Vladimir Putin, argued that recognition of Abkhazia will legitimize the ethnic cleansing and apartheid.
-He also cited several dissimilarities between Kosovo and Abkhazia as the reasons why Abkhazia should not be granted recognition.
-In Kosovo, the opponents of separation committed the ethnic cleansing, unlike Abkhazia where the separatists were responsible for the ethnic cleansing.
-Illarionov noted that "the right of return of refugees to Kosovo was a precondition for self-determination; in Abkhazia, the so-called self-determination is linked with the refusal to allow the return of internally displaced people."
-In Abkhazia, it was Abkhaz separatists who rejected peace plans; while in case of Kosovo, it was Serbia that thwarted peace process.
-Kosovo was ruled by U.N. administration before the declaration of independence; while Abkhazia does not admit international organizations.

 In April 2014, it was suggested that Russia was more humiliated by Tuvalu's withdrawal of recognition of Abkhazia and South Ossetia than by international sanctions for Crimea, since this "decision could spell the end of a years-long diplomatic strategy that has cost Russia millions."

-Stephen F. Jones argued that while South Ossetia was seeking to join Russia, "the complicated political realities of the South Caucasus make this an unlikely prospect."
-The South Ossetian court's decision to strip Alla Dzhioyeva of her victory in the 2012 presidential elections "illustrated the region's limited political autonomy, underlined by the intimidating and unchallengeable presence of the Russian military," and demonstrated that South Ossetia was "not a real state, but a Russian vassal."
-Russia administers South Ossetia's borders.
-There is no South Ossetian foreign policy and no functions of a state.
-There is little popular support for South Ossetia's independence.
+Stephen F. Jones argued that the South Ossetian court's decision to strip Alla Dzhioyeva of her victory in the 2012 presidential elections "illustrated the region's limited political autonomy, underlined by the intimidating and unchallengeable presence of the Russian military".
+He said it demonstrated that South Ossetia was "not a real state, but a Russian vassal."
+Jones noted that Russia administers South Ossetia's borders and there is no South Ossetian foreign policy and no functions of a state.
+There is also no prospects for cooperation with Georgia, a natural economic partner, and annexation by Russia is also unlikely due to the complications it might cause in the North Caucasian Federal District.